Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Design and Implementation of

-Decoupled from the model semantics, the other element in \oursystem{} inter-operator level IR is the data layout specifications.
-It defines 1)~how the conceptual data associated with each node or edge are materialized as PyTorch tensors, i.e., the materialization discussed in Section~\ref{sec:materialization}, and 2)~the sparse adjacency encoding needed during execution.
-At the inter-operator level, data layout specifications are decoupled from the model semantics and not influencing the transform passes in this level.
-However, they determine the data access scheme and make a difference when generating CUDA code at the intra-operator level. \oursystem{} inter-operator level IR bookkeeps the sepcifications and they are passed to the intra-operator level during lowering.
-The intra-operator level operator instances choose the data access scheme corresponding to the data layout specifications during assembling the kernel code.
+Besides tensor materialization, the multi-level IR design also allows data layout optimizations involving 1) architecture-specific optimizations, e.g., padding, and 2) various sparse adjacency encoding.
+At the inter-operator level, data layout specifications are decoupled from the model semantics and do not influence the transform passes at this level.
+However, they determine the data access scheme and make a difference when generating CUDA code at the intra-operator level. \oursystem{} inter-operator level IR bookkeeps the specifications, which are passed to the intra-operator level during lowering.
+The intra-operator level operator instances choose the data access scheme corresponding to the data layout specifications while assembling the kernel code.
+We leave the exploration of data layout optimizations to future work and detail our plan in Section~\ref{sec:future_work}.